 Subject access requests should be made in writing to email@example.com

 IVPN is registered in Gibraltar, and as such the GDPR regulatory body is the Gibraltar Regulatory Authority.
-Their website can be found here - http://www.gra.gi/.

 The company is incorporated in Gibraltar.
-If a court order is received from a recognised legal authority with jurisdiction over IVPN then the company will comply with that order.
+If a court order is received from a recognised legal authority with jurisdiction over IVPN, then the company will comply with that order.
 However, the company cannot be compelled to hand over information which it does not have.
-When a customer signs up we request the minimum information possible, a valid email address.
+When a customer signs up, we request no personal information.
 If it ever becomes required by law for us to keep a persistent log of our customers connections or any personal data relating to their network activity, we will immediately notify our customers and do everything in our power to move jurisdictions or close the service to protect those who entrust their privacy to us.

 Changes to policy

 If you have any questions or comments regarding this policy, please do not hesitate to contact us.